 The Special Observatory at Tokyo Tower

-The special observatory space was much small but had an amazing view of Tokyo.
+The top observatory space was much small but had an amazing view of Tokyo.
 We were lucky and visited on a very clear night so we could see the expansive view of the city.
 Since the tower is located in a central location compared to Tokyo Skytree, I personally feel the views are better.

-- One third of the steel used for the construction of the tower was from US tanks damaged in the Korean War
+- One-third of the steel used for the construction of the tower was from US tanks damaged in the Korean War

 - The tower is painted orange and white to comply with air safety laws